Karopady

 Karopady is a small village in Dakshina Kannada district, Karnataka, in far southern India.
 It is the border village between Karnataka and Kerala.
 Kasaragod District is the neighbouring district in Kerala State.

 Karopady is situated between Anekallu and Kanyana.
-Kukkaje,Mambady, Aneyala, Gundamajalu, Kattatharu, Maindamoole, Palige, Mithanadka, Pambathaje, Padyana, Palige, Kandelu, Gubbya, Bamblimar, Althadka, Kabbinamoole, Bengadapadpu, Pattla and Kaimar are some of the small places within Karopady.
+Kukkaje, Mambady, Aneyala, Gundamajalu, Kattatharu, Maindamoole, Palige, Mithanadka, Pambathaje, Padyana, Palige, Kandelu, Gubbya, Bamblimar, Althadka, Kabbinamoole, Bengadapadpu, Pattla and Kaimar are some of the small places within Karopady.
 The place called Anekallu belongs to the Karopady and Vorkady panchayath of Kasargod.
-The river called Anekallu river has divided Karopady from Vorkady kodlamugaru panchayath, situated in the north part of Kerala State. vijayadka is one of the important place in Karopady because of education and hospital facilities provided by st lawrence church Vijayadka.
+The river called Anekallu river has divided Karopady from Vorkady kodlamugaru panchayath, situated in the north part of Kerala State.
+Kudpalthadka is one of the important place in Karopady because of education and hospital facilities provided by st lawrence church Kudpalthadka.

 There are several ways to reach Karopady village.
 From Mangalore, a bus connects to Uppala, and then another bus travelling to Vittal or Puttur, and down at Nellikatte.
 Another bus from Mangalore, or Puttur, to Vittal, then connects to a direct bus to Mittanadka or a bus from Vittal to Uppala (the alias name is "Kurchipalla") or Bedagudde, and down at Nellikatte.
-There are direct buses from Mangalore and Manjeshwar to vijayadka.
+There are direct buses from Mangalore and Manjeshwar to Kudpalthadka.